hmcts/ccd-docker-ethos/README.md

 ```bash
 ./ccd compose up -d
 ```

-Setup for employment tribunals (wait for a couple of minutes for system to start before next command)
+Wait for a couple of minutes or watch the logs using ./ccd compose logs -f - wait for everything to calm down.

+Then...

+Setup for employment tribunals

 ```bash
 ./ccd et_setup